I have £x, what should I do with with it?

 Try to flip the question round from “I have £x, what should I do with it?” to “I want x out of life, how do use the capital and income I have to best try and achieve this?”.

 While some goals are so common it’s assumed everyone shares them (e.g. housing and retirement), many others are more personal.
-You may want to take a year off work, financially assist children or other family members, do a Master’s degree, retire early, support a cause you care about, or any number of things that only you can know about.
+You may want to take a year off work, financially assist children or other family members, do a graduate course, retire early, support a cause you care about, or any number of things that only you can know about.

 Take your time to think about it and try to articulate some of these values and goals for yourself, and then progress to putting some estimated costs and dates against them.

-How to find the best savings accounts 🪙
+For short term goals: find the best savings accounts

-For any short term goals (goals within the next 5 years), the safest option is to keep the money in risk-free savings accounts.
+For any goals within the next 5 years, the safest option is to keep the money in risk-free savings accounts.

 Our guide to savings accounts explains how to find the highest interest rates, taking tax into account.